Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Introduction

 Driven by the need to include up-to-date stellar evolution and a wider range of masses and metallicities, several binary population synthesis codes adopt an alternative strategy with respect to \cite{Hurley00} fitting formulas. {\sc bpass} \citep{eldridge2008,eldridge2016,eldridge2017} integrates stellar evolution on-the-fly with a custom version of the Cambridge {\sc stars} stellar evolution code \citep{eggleton1971,pols1995,eldridge2004}.
 To limit the computational time, the primary star (i.e., the most massive star in the binary system) is first evolved with {\sc stars}, while the secondary is evolved with the fitting formulas by \cite{Hurley00}.
 After the evolution of the primary star is complete, the evolution of the secondary is re-integrated with {\sc stars}.

 {\sc combine} \citep{Combine}, {\sc metisse} \citep{Metisse}, {\sc posydon} \citep{Posydon} and {\sc sevn} \citep{Spera15,Spera17,Spera19,Mapelli20} share the same approach to stellar evolution: they include an algorithm that interpolates the main stellar-evolution properties (mass, radius, core mass and radius, luminosity, etc as a function of time and metallicity) from a number of pre-computed tables.
 The main advantage is that the interpolation algorithm is more flexible than the fitting formulas: it is sufficient to generate new tables, in order to update the stellar-evolution model.
 Furthermore, this approach allows to easily compare different stellar-evolution models encoding different physics (e.g., different stellar-evolution codes, different overshooting models, different convection criteria).
 Among the aforementioned codes, {\sc posydon} is the only one that includes tables of binary star evolution, run with the code {\sc mesa} \citep{Mesa,paxton2013,paxton2015,paxton2018}, while the others are based on single star evolution tables.
-Including binary-evolution in the look-up tables has the advantage of encoding the response of each star to stable mass transfer and tides, but comes to a computational cost: the look-up tables for a given metallicity weigh $\mathcal{O}(100)$~MB for single star evolution, and $\mathcal{O}(10)$~GB for binary evolution, respectively.
+Including binary-evolution in the look-up tables has the advantage of encoding the response of each star to interactions between binary components.
+This level of model sophistication comes with increased data size: the look-up tables for a given metallicity weigh $\mathcal{O}(100)$~MB for single star evolution, and $\mathcal{O}(10)$~GB for binary evolution, respectively.
 Overall, binary population synthesis codes based on look-up tables are a powerful tool to probe the parameter space of BCO formation with up-to-date stellar evolution.

 Here, we present a new version of our binary population synthesis code {\sc sevn}, and use it to explore some of the main uncertainties in BCO formation springing from stellar and binary evolution.
 This paper is organised as follows.
 Section~\ref{sec:sevn} describes the main features of \sevn{}.
 In Section~\ref{sec:simsetup}, we describe the stellar evolution models used in this work, our initial conditions, and the main parameters/assumptions tested with our simulations.
 Section~\ref{sec:Results} shows the properties of BCOs formed in our simulations, their mass spectrum, merger efficiency, and local merger rate density.
 In Section~\ref{sec:discussion}, we discuss our results and their possible caveats.
 Finally, Section~\ref{sec:conclusion} is a summary of our main results.